AbuBukhari/SpotifyX/README.md

 It will show your Favorite number/artist on spotify!

 ## How it will work:
-It will most of the time connect to api of spotify to get the information about you.
+It will most of the time ask the api of spotify to get the information about you.